Hampton Roads Transportation Planning Organization needs input for long-range plan

 NORFOLK, Va.
 (WAVY) — The Hampton Roads Transportation Planning Organization needs your help identifying the driving needs of Hampton Roads.

-The Hampton Roads Transportation Planning Organization (HRTPO) is updating the Long-Range Transportation Plan (LRTP) to the horizon year 2050.
-This month is your shot to provide input on the regions potential plan.
+The HRTPO is updating the Long-Range Transportation Plan (LRTP) to the horizon year 2050.
+This month is your shot to provide input on the region’s potential plan.

 “The Long Range Transportation Plan is the regional transportation blueprint,” said Dale Stith, LRTP Principal Transportation Planner.
 “It has about a 20-year planning horizon.
 It’s multi-modal and its the plan where we say, as a region, what are our transportation needs.”